 The number of colours is always one more than the number of cutoff values.
 The first colour is used for all values less than the first cutoff value and the last colour is used for all values greater than the last cutoff value.
-If sharp contours are used, the second colour is used for all values between the first and second cutoff value, the third colour is used for all values between the second and third cutoff values, etc.
+If sharp contours are used, the second colour is used for all values between the first and second cutoff value, the third colour is used for all values between the second and third cutoff values, and so on.
+If a gradient is used, colour values are smoothly interpolated across each cutoff value except for the first and last, which remain as sharp cutoffs.
+For example, the images below show the relationship between numerical value and colour for cutoff values of 0.0, 1.0, 2.0, 5.0, 6.0 and 8.0.
+In the images above, note that the black and pink contours remain sharp even in the gradient version.
+(In many cases the lower sharp cutoff will not be visible since it typically has an associated cutoff value of 0.0, and often no values are less than or equal to 0.0.)

-If colour gradients are used, a more complex process is used to compute the colour for any given value.
-The first colour is still used for all values less than the first cutoff value and the last colour is still used for all values greater than the last cutoff value.
-In between, the following are true: